Thinkful-Ed/authoroo/README.md

 ?
 What's the difficulty of this challenge?
 Intermediate
 ```

-The updated code is pushed to Qualified.
+The updated code is them pushed to Qualified.

+Links are printed out for the assessment and challenge, so you can review and publish the challenge and assessment on Qualified.io